IG-Group/ig-orchestrations/otc/document/knockouts/ApiNotesKnockouts.md

 ### Pricing Knock-out CFDs

-The Knock-out Premium is available from the Security List message.
-It can be found in the Instrument Attribute Group.

 The price to present for a given Barrier Price (Knock-out level) is:

 * Bull
-  * Bid   : (IG Underlying Bid price - Barrier Price) + Knock-out premium
+  * Bid     : (IG Underlying Bid price - Barrier Price)
-  * Offer : (IG Underlying Offer price - Barrier Price) + Knock-out premium
+  * Offer   : (IG Underlying Offer price - Barrier Price)
 * Bear
-  * Bid (Barrier Price - IG Underlying bid price) + Knock-out premium
+  * Bid     : (Barrier Price - IG Underlying bid price)
-  * Offer : (Barrier Price - IG Underlying Offer price) + Knock-out premium
+  * Offer   : (Barrier Price - IG Underlying Offer price)

+The Knock-out Premium is available from the Security List and Security Definition message.
+It can be found in the Instrument Attribute Group.
+However the Knock-out Premium is already incorporated into the Underlying Instrument for the Knock-out.

 ## Trade